The classic yet ever-evolving TOM BIHN duffel bag.

 The History of the Design

 The Road Buddy Duffel is a continuously evolving design.
-Back in the mid 1990’s, Tom designed his original Road Buddy.
-It was a quick hit in those, the Santa Cruz days — people used the Road Buddy as a gym bag, go-to-the-beach bag, and even as a travel bag.
-Indeed, requests for Tom to make an air-travel focused version of the Road Buddy were what inspired the design that eventually evolved to become the Aeronaut 45 — one of our most popular and enduring designs.
+It was a quick hit in the mid 90's when it was first designed; people used the Road Buddy as a gym bag, go-to-the-beach bag, and even as a travel bag.
+Indeed, requests to make an air-travel focused version of the Road Buddy were what inspired the design that eventually evolved to become the Aeronaut 45 — one of our most popular and enduring designs.

-Now, in 2018, we've kept the two clever features Nik added but it's once again a TOM BIHN duffel and once again a Road Buddy.
-Nearly 20 years later, Tom still uses one of the original Road Buddy duffels.
-We hope your Road Buddy will serve you well for as many years (or even more).
+Now, nearly 30 years later, folks are still using some of those original Road Buddy duffels - we hope your Road Buddy will serve you well for as many years (or even more!)